darcular/scatscluster/README.md

 Grunt tasks to define and deploy the cluster used for SCATS traffic data analysis.

-The Docker images contain Spark, R, and the Spark stand-alone cluster manager.
+The Docker images contain Hhadoop, YARN, Spark, R.

 ## Installation